rian39/lists/idea_log.md

 - eventually got somewhere with the Tesco data.
 Plotted it (> 50);
 - started writing about the number of combinations of these items they constitute a surplus of sensibility.
 - wrote some points for the conclusion

+## Wed Oct  5 07:48:28 BST 2016
+- have written about 2500 words, but need to get to the point: how does a subject of the list take shape in the data
+- have finished reading the Hansen which is at ~/archive/Hansen feel like I want to get away from any opposition between the actual and the statistical, and say that the feeling of agency comes from the list.
+- like the argument that subject is a feeling of the list ... and Hansen's argument in general about 'our predictive condition'
+- 'condition' reminds of Lyotard - downloaded and added to archive here ~/archive/Lyotard_Postmodern_Condition_1981.pdf great line there about continuous differentiable functions won't be the basis of prediction ... this quote in notes file ~/notes/lyotard_postmodern.md.
+- TODO: get quote on conversion and why it matters from Hansen
+- also had an idea of thinking about an event that happens in recommender system -- does it ever happen that something is recommended that matters to me ...
+- TESCO api -- signed up for this but can't get key for API for some reason -- can't see it there, but its probably a distraction ...
+- TODO: scan Shreena's graph of the models and use as image.
+- went back to notes on 200000 products and looked at undersampling -- randomly drop some of the products to get a more balanced dataset; also see that much of the presentation was really about the topic of basket similarity and how to deal with it since it affects the **relevance** of the the recommendations.
+This is another tie-in to the Hansen argument.
+- thought too that the conversion experience Tesco wants -- no low value conversion -- is precisely what they are suffering from in competition with the German supermarkets that do no online delivery.